 For the location just google, Kebun Bunga, Sanur, there you’ll find an empty field and a narrow road marking beach.
 Follow the road and you’ll find the Black Sand Beach of Bali.

-City of Bali and other activities:
+The city of Bali and other activities:

 If you roam around the city you’ll see the whole city of Bali is adorned with gates and statues. you’ll find a lot of shops and places that make stone, wood, glass and sand sculpture.
 Those fine creation of sculpture surely blow your mind away and you’ll want them to bring back with you but those are huge to bring back hehe.